UltraChip/Pytheas/README.md

 Main repository for the Pytheas submersible probe system.

 **Misc.
 Info**
-- The MCD-generated video stream is located at tcp/h264://pytheas-usp:19212
+- The PCS-generated video stream is located at tcp/h264://pytheas-usp:19212
 - It is HIGHLY recommended to adjust GPU memory allocation on the USP to 256MB.
 This can be done from raspi-config.

 **List of Acronyms/Terms**